kianiehsan66/co-pilot-review/README.md

 ## Custom Guidelines

-Create a `custom-coding-review-guidelines.md` file in your project root with your specific coding standards and review criteria.
+Create a `co-pilot-coding-review-guidelines.md` file in your project root with your specific coding standards and review criteria.
 This file will be included in the AI prompt to ensure consistent reviews.

+**If no custom guidelines file is found:**
+- The tool will warn you and continue with example guidelines
+- You can use the provided `custom-coding-review-guidelines.md.example` as a starting point
+- Basic fallback guidelines will be used if no example file exists

+**To create your own guidelines:**
+1. Copy the example file: `cp custom-coding-review-guidelines.md.example co-pilot-coding-review-guidelines.md`
+2. Edit the file to match your project's coding standards
+3. The tool will automatically use your custom guidelines

 Example:
 ```markdown